UnderscoreResearch/UnderscoreBackup/README.md

 The application is very close to production ready.
-Unless any short stopped bugs are found in this release, the next version will be version 1.0.
+Unless any showstopper bugs are found in this release, the next version will be version 1.0.

 A backup solution with the following features.